Pumpkin Pancakes

 Need a fall twist on your favorite pancakes?
 Try this light, fluffy pumpkin pancakes.
 They have just the right amount of pumpkin flavor to make them mouthwatering.
 Pair them with oven baked bacon and your favorite homemade caramel latte for the perfect fall breakfast!

-- Baking Powder – Make them light and airy
+- Baking powder – Make you pancakes light and airy with some baking powder.

 - Eggs – Whip these to make them light and fluffy!

-- Make – Pour 1/4 c. batter onto greased griddle or frying pan.
-When bubbles form in the batter flip.
+Pour 1/4 c. batter onto greased griddle or frying pan.
+When bubbles form in the batter flip each pancake.

-Place all your pancakes on a sheet pan.
-Make sure they are not touching.
+Place all your pancakes on a baking sheet, making sure that they are not touching.
 Place in freezer for 30 minutes or until frozen.
-Remove from sheet pan and place in a resealable bag.
+Remove from sheet pan and carefully transfer to resealable freezer bag.

-To reheat them in the microwave place pancakes on microwave safe place and microwave 20 seconds for one pancake.
+To reheat them, place on microwave safe place and microwave 20 seconds for one pancake.
 For each additional pancake add about 20 seconds to time.

-To reheat in the oven preheat your oven to 350 degrees F. Place pancakes into a foil packet or flat layer on sheet pan and loosely cover with foil.
+You can also reheat in the oven!
+Just preheat your oven to 350 degrees Fahrenheit and place pancakes into a foil packet or flat layer on sheet pan and loosely cover with foil.
 Bake for about 10 minutes or until pancakes are warm and soft.

 To reheat using the toaster simply place in toaster and toast.
 This will produce a more crispy outside then the other two methods of reheating.

-- A healthier twist is Sweet Potato Pancakes!
+- A healthier twist on this classic is Sweet Potato Pancakes!
+So easy to make too.

 - Need a sweet treat to start your day?
 Light and fluffy Chocolate Chip Pancakes!